telerik/winforms-docs/knowledge-base/path-indicators-in-syntax-editor.md

 ---
 title: Path Indicators in RadSyntaxEditor
-description: Leanr how to achieve path indicators in WinForms SyntaxEditor.
+description: Learn how to achieve path indicators in WinForms SyntaxEditor.
 type: how-to
 page_title: Path Indicators in RadSyntaxEditor
 slug: path-indicators-in-syntax-editor